-METRINKO: Edmund Hull is one of the Department's best Arabists.
+METRINKO: Edmund Hull is one of the department's best Arabists.
 He spent Peace Corps and much of his career in the Arab world.
 He is an absolutely fluent speaker.
 His wife happens to be Palestinian from Jerusalem.
 You could not have found a better person to be ambassador in Yemen.
-He was, I mean absolutely perfectly prepared and was going a very good job.
+He was, I mean, absolutely perfectly prepared and was doing a very good job.

-Q: Consular wise what were you doing?
+Q: Consular-wise, what were you doing?

-METRINKO: Consularwise, well, Yemen has a large American Yemeni population to begin with, probably about 40,000.
+METRINKO: Consular-wise, well, Yemen has a large American Yemeni population to begin with, probably about forty thousand.